 April 26: Richter Scale Day

-- Learn more about Charles Richter, the inventor of this important measure of earthquake magnitude.
+- Learn about Charles Richter, the inventor of this important measure of earthquake magnitude.
+If you live in an earthquake-prone area, go through your safety protocol.

 April 27: Tell a Story Day